frederikbeimgraben/c0-render/README.md

 # c0-render
 I know it is cursed...

-A randerer in the learning language "c0"
+A renderer in the learning language "c0"

 This language does not support multithreading and is fucking slow all by it´s own - so rendering may take up to twelve hours...